polfes/Resolution-Switcher/README.md

 If the project helped you, please put an asterisk on GitHub!

 ### Development
-This project was created in 2026 using a neural network as part of conversational programming.
+This project was created in 2026 using AI within conversational programming.